 Am I a Candidate for GLP-1 Medication with GLP3?

-One of the most common questions we hear is: “Do I qualify?”
+One of the most common questions people have is: “Do I qualify?”
 The answer depends on your health profile, not a simple number on a scale.
-Here’s how GLP3 physicians evaluate candidacy and what you need to know before your first consultation.
+Here’s how independent licensed providers generally evaluate candidacy and what you may want to know before a first consultation.

 Clinical Eligibility Criteria

 FDA guidelines and clinical evidence establish clear criteria for GLP-1 and related weight loss medications.
-Your GLP3 physician uses these as a starting framework, then evaluates your complete medical picture.
+An independent licensed provider typically uses these as a starting framework, then evaluates a person’s complete medical picture.

 BMI-Based Criteria